|

 Here, are arbitrary constants, and

-is a constant matrix that meets the criteria:
+a constant matrix that meets the criteria:

 ![]() |